 - The garnet symbolizes constancy, truth, and faith and was thought to keep the wearer safe during travel.

-- In Asia, bullets were made from garnets because it was believed that they would cause enemies to bleed more.
+- In Asia, bullets were once made from garnets because it was believed that they would cause enemies to bleed more.

 - Not all mined garnets are worn as jewelry; lower-quality garnets are used in products such as garnet-coated sandpaper.